xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

 1. Navigate to the Analysis tab using the navigation bar and select a specific analysis page to view.
 2. You can view visualizations and analysis of the data or machine learning model on the analysis page.
-3. You can also download raw files relating to the page using the the dropdown menu near the top of the page.
+3. You can also download raw files relating to the page using the dropdown menu near the top of the page.

 ### Accessing Documentation and Other Information

 There are other pages on the site which are purely informational.
 You can access these pages by clicking on the links in the navigation bar.

 1. To access the API documentation, click on the Docs link in the navigation bar.
-2. To access information about the site and its creation, click on the About tab in the navigation bar and select the specific about page you would like to view.
+2. To access information about the site and its creation, click on the About tab in the navigation bar and select the specific About page you would like to view.

 ### Running the Application Locally

-Alternatively, you can run modules of the entire program locally using the instructions in the README.md file each of the modules directly.
+Alternatively, you can run modules of the entire program locally using the instructions in the README.md file for each of the modules directly.
 Once you have downloaded the entire repository, you will see the following directories:

 - backend
 - frontend
 - data